Pension term assurance

 Pension Term Assurance (PTA) was a form of life insurance available within the United Kingdom where the premiums received tax relief when taken out as part of a pension.
 It effectively made life insurance cheaper for the consumer.
 Despite what the name might suggest, Pension Term Assurance did not have to form part of a pension - it merely needed to be taken out at the same time as a new pension was set up.
 The UK Government stopped these in 2006 and they are no longer available.

-Executive Pension Term Assurance (EPTA) is a life insurance policy structured within a pension plan, commonly used by company directors to gain tax efficiency, corporation tax relief, and provide a lump-sum death benefit.

 History

 Although PTA had been available for several years, it only became mainstream when changes were made to pension legislation on "A Day", 6 April 2006.